PACRian/simModels/Readme.md

   % y = ...
   ```

   where `a, b` are the parameters controlling the strech scale, and `x, y`  are the function input and output.
 If If the number of control parameters is less than two, leave the unused one as `~`.
+In addition, **comment lines should not appear** in that function script for now.

 + `wksSigName` | [Default `'SigIn'`]: The "From Workspace" block name, it can further take variable in the main base as the input signal of this tracking differentiator.